Eston Grange Power Station

 Eston Grange Power Station (also known as Teesside Low Carbon Project) was a proposed power station to be situated near to Eston in Redcar and Cleveland.
 If built, it would have been the UK's first pre-combustion carbon capture and storage (CCS) plant.
 The station could have generated up to 850 megawatts of electricity, enough to supply around a million people with electricity.
 The station would use standard oil refinery technology to turn gasified coal into hydrogen and carbon dioxide.

-The power station was not been built following the cancellation of the UK's Carbon Capture and Storage competition in 2015.
+The power station was not built following the cancellation of the UK's Carbon Capture and Storage competition in 2015.

 Development

-The station was proposed by Centrica in the mid 2000s.
+The station was proposed by Centrica in the mid-2000s.
 The station would have been built on a brownfield site, and use integrated gasification combined cycle (IGCC) technology to generate electricity.
 The CCS technology used in the power station would have been of the pre-combustion type, capturing approximately 5 million tonnes of CO_{2} per year.
 The CO_{2} would be transported via a 225 km pipeline to saline formations, the pipeline being oversized to allow for use by other emitters.
 This was planned to include Lynemouth power station as part of the North CCS Cluster.
 Both projects would share a common pipeline for the transport of CO_{2}, and use the same offshore storage site in the North Sea.
 There would be the possibility of other emitters joining this network in the future.
 In 2011, the Eston Grange project was planned to open for commercial operation by 2015.